-UK Pride 2018 was hosted by Isle of Wight Pride on 20 July – visit the Isle of Wight Pride’s website for details.
+UKPride 2018 was hosted by Isle of Wight Pride on 20 July – more details on Isle of Wight Pride’s website.
 It was a resounding success and we congratulate the organisers on a fabulous event.

-UK Pride shines a beacon on a Pride that might not usually get much attention either regionally, nationally or internationally, and makes it a focal point for the Pride movement in the UK in that year.
-It’s a similar model to EuroPride and WorldPride, and Canada has just followed suit, too.
+Hosting UKPride shines a beacon on a Pride and makes it a focal point for the Pride movement in the UK in that year, enhancing their position regionally, nationally and in the global Pride movement.
+It’s a similar model to EuroPride and WorldPride, and Canada has also followed suit.

 In previous years…